mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 Again it should lower the CPU utilization on the worker which is running the *airflow-scheduler* pod.

 {: .notice--info}
-Scheduler is a very important process of *Apache Airflow*, when it does not work properly you will observe many weird and hard to debug flaws.
+Scheduler is a very important process of *Apache Airflow*.
+When it does not work properly you will observe many weird and hard to debug flaws.

 ## Monitoring